-Finally, it needs to be investigated on how to divide which characteristics apply to the mapping language and which apply to the processors of that mapping language.
+Finally, how to divide which characteristics apply to the mapping language and which apply the processors of that mapping language need to be investigated and distinguished.
 For example, a mapping language can be extended to a specific datasource, however, support of that datasource might not be easily achieved in the processor.
 Another example is the automatic generation of metadata of the generation process.
 This is easier when the mapping language is described in a machine-understandable format, i.e., RDF [3, 6].